Tutorial - Recording audio playing on the computer

 The aim is to adjust levels so that the long red bars in Meter Toolbar don't exceed about -9.0 to –6.0 dB (or 0.5 if the meters are set to linear rather than dB).
 You can always amplify the recorded signal later if necessary.

 See Meter Toolbar for a detailed description of what the meter display shows.

 Both the output level of the audio you are recording and the level it's being recorded at will determine the achieved input level of the recording.
-Thus to achieve the correct input level you should use both the input and output level sliders on Mixer Toolbar:
+Thus to achieve the correct recording level you should use both the recording and playback level sliders on Mixer Toolbar:

 |Always keep an eye on the Meter Toolbar recording bars to make sure they don't actually reach the right edge, or the red hold lights to right of the meter will come on, indicating clipping distortion in the recording.
 Enlarging Meter Toolbar by clicking and dragging the right-hand edge may help with this task.
 See Undocking and Resizing.|

 Make a test recording to refine levels if necessary.